christopheraue/m-ruby-concurrently/guides/Troubleshooting.md

 r.readpartial 32
 ```

-we suspend the root evaluation, switch to the event loop which runs the
+we suspend the main evaluation, switch to the event loop which runs the
-`concurrently` block and once there is something to read from `r` the root
+`concurrently` block and once there is something to read from `r` the main
 evaluation is resumed.

 This approach is not perfect.
 It is not very efficient if we do not need to